Samsung Galaxy XCover6 Pro vs Motorola Moto G Play (2024)

 Who should buy each?

-Choose the Motorola Moto G Play (2024) if: you prioritize battery life for day-long usage, are on a budget, or prefer a lighter phone.
+Choose the Motorola Moto G Play (2024) if: you want a budget-friendly option with reliable performance, you prioritize battery life for all-day use, or you prefer a lighter phone for everyday tasks.
 (6.5" display, 90 Hz refresh)

 Conclusion